xma711/notebook/iot/wsn/README.md

 However, this folder will also have some stuff relating to mobile ad hoc network (MANET), which is slightly different from WSN.

-A sensor node in wsn is usually thought to be very resource-limited, however, in my experience, the nodes are not necessarily such nodes.
+A sensor node in WSN is usually thought to be very resource-limited, however, in my experience, the nodes are not necessarily such nodes.
 Rather, they may be quite powerful, like beaglebone black.